-We also visited the Monterey Aquarium.
+We also visited the Monterey Aquarium, which is a couple hours south of San Francisco.
 It’s beautifully poised on one edge of Monterey Bay.
 The day we were there it was packed.
 I love going to museums filled with kids laughing and learning and having a good time.

 I was amazed to see the diurnal (daytime) octopus who has figured out how to open a jar, get the food out, then reseal the jar.
 Here’s a video of it: